New Company Registrations.

 change to ultimate holding company.

-If the company is defined as a 'large' proprietary company, it must also prepare annual financial reports which are:
+If a company meets the criteria of being defined as a 'large' proprietary company in a financial year, it must also prepare annual financial reports which are:

 prepared in accordance with Chapter 2M of the Corporations Act 2001;

-audited and lodged with ASIC within 4 months of the financial year end; and
+audited and lodged with ASIC within 4 months after the financial year end; and

-sent to members within 4 months of the financial year end.
+sent to members within 4 months after the financial year end.

 'Small' Proprietary companies that are wholly-owned by a foreign holding company may also be required to fulfil the above financial reporting requirements unless relief is granted by ASIC.